1 / 15

 Inspect Your Foundation Each Season

-Several times a year, take a slow walk around your foundation and look for any signs of damage.
+Several times a year, take a slow walk around your foundation and look for any signs of damage so you can formulate a termite treatment plan.
 No, termites don't eat concrete, but they do create mud tubes, which are a sign termites are trying to scale up your foundation in search of siding or other tasty wood.
 If you see mud tubes, it's time for a closer inspection and some DIY termite control tactics.